open-mmlab/mmagic/demo/README.md

 # MMEditing Demo

-There are some mmediting demos for you to run with command line in this folder.

-We provide python command line usage here to run these demos and mode instructions could also be found on the [web page](https://mmediting.readthedocs.io/en/dev-1.x/user_guides/3_inference.html)
+There are some mmediting demos in this folder.
+We provide python command line usage here to run these demos and more guidance could also be found on the [web page](https://mmediting.readthedocs.io/en/dev-1.x/user_guides/3_inference.html)

 ## Download sample images or videos

 We prepared some images and videos for you to run demo with.
-After MMEdit is well installed, you could use demo in this folder to infer these data.
+After MMEdit is well installed, you could use demos in this folder to infer these data.
 Download at here (url) and extract it to MMEdit root path.

 ```shell
 cd mmediting